-Origins, insertions, innervation and functions of the anterior thigh muscles.
+Origins, insertions, innervation and functions of the muscles of the anterior thigh.

 Hello, hello, everyone.
 This is Joao from Kenhub, and welcome to another anatomy tutorial where this time I'm going to be talking about the anterior thigh muscles and help you understand which muscles form the anterior side of the hip and thigh and how they work.

 Now, without further ado, I want to tell you that the anterior thigh muscles are comprised by two main muscles, and these are the quadriceps femoris and the sartorius muscle.

 Let’s start with the first one here on our list, the quadriceps femoris, seen now highlighted in green, here on these two images.
 What you need to know about this muscle is that this is a four-headed muscle of the thigh—hence the name, “quadriceps,” four-headed, and almost completely covers the anterior side of your femur.

 As you can also see here on both of these images, that the quadriceps femoris is covering the anterior portion of your thigh bone.
 And you can also see here other muscles.
 These are known as the adductors of the thigh, and this is the tensor fascia latae.

 Now, the other thing you need to know about the quadriceps femoris is that it ranks among the strongest muscles in the human body, and it significantly forms the lateral contours and the ventral side of your thigh as you can clearly see here.

 Also, due to the name as you can see here, that this muscle has four heads, or is comprised, or is a collection, better said, of four muscles.
 And these are the rectus femoris, vastus medialis, vastus lateralis, and vastus intermedius.
 And we’re going to look at each one of these muscles, and where they are originating from, and also where they’re going to be inserting.